andreicioban/Blog-posts-Fullstack-JS/README.md

 #### [LiveReload](http://livereload.com/)

   - is a tool that monitors changes in the file system and refreshes the page in the browser as soon as you save a file.
-  - it can help save you F5 key, and a lot of time ofcourse.
+  - it can help save you F5 key, and a lot of time of course.

 #### [NPM](https://www.npmjs.com/)
   Npm comes bundled with nodeJS and at the origins is a packet manager for JavaScript, but it can be used as `task runner` or `build tool`.
 The feature that allows us to use `npm` in multiple ways is `npm run script`.